5 Simple Stress Management Tips: Habits to Break Free

-Years ago I accidentally deleted my entire website.
+Here’s a small personal story to get you started.
+Years ago, I accidentally deleted my entire website.
 Yeah, ‘File Not Found’ stared at me in the eyes.
-My stress level went from three to a hundred in a matter of milliseconds.
-As a result, about 5 seconds later Worry settled in, and in a matter of 60 seconds, anxiety settled in.
+My stress level went from zero to a hundred in a matter of milliseconds.
+Worry settled in, and in a matter of 60 seconds, anxiety took residency.

-It’s funny when these stressful mistakes occur and we believe for a split second, maybe it will go away and fix itself, or everything will go back to normal if we just close our eyes.
+It’s funny when these stressful mistakes occur, and we believe for a split second, maybe it will go away and fix itself if we just close our eyes.
 Tell me I’m not the only one who thinks this.

 Hubby?
 Are you awake?

 Above all, what really put the icing on the cake was that this website disaster occurred right before bed.
 Like sleep was going to happen!
 My brain was fried.
 Knuckles locked.
 Fingertips deaden.
 The courage to push the keys on my keyboard was in deep jeopardy.
-As a result, when I did find the strength to push buttons, I immediately checked my backup.
-Well, guess what, it wasn’t working!
+As a result, when I did find the strength to push buttons, I immediately checked my backup… it wasn’t working!
 My ears got hot and my gut started to cramp.

 When no one is there

 Since my husband was sleeping, I didn’t want to disturb him; he has enough sleeping issues as it is.
 With no one available, I folded my hands and closed my eyes tight, “God, I’m freaking out.
 I made a mistake and I’m not sure how to fix it.
 Please help me dig deep and figure this out.”
 And then I prayed again.
-God is always awake and He’s available.
+What I love about Him, is that He is always awake and available.

 What’s next?
 The size of my problem.

 After giving it to God, I needed to do something else for a minute.
 All I wanted to do was escape, to get out of the room, away from the keyboard.
 In the black of the night, I slid on my slippers, grabbed a towel, and walked outside.
-The dark sky was peppered with a twinkle.
-It was a welcoming reminder of how small my problem was and how big the world stands.
-“Was anyone else in their backyard stressing out like me?
+The dark sky was peppered with pinhole lights.
+It was a welcoming reminder of how small my problem was and how big the world is.
+“Was anyone else in their backyard stressing out like me?”
 Probably.

 As I folded my towel into a neat square, I anticipated sitting on it to just be.
 The shadowy trees surrounded me, but not in an intimidating way.
 No bugs, no noises, just stillness.
 I watched my breath let go.
 The quietness blanketed my shoulders.
 The earthy air filled my nose.
-And I felt a peace embrace my soul.
-There at the moment was God telling me all was going to be okay.
+I felt a peace embrace my soul.
+At that moment, God was telling me all was going to be okay.

 Selective Perspective